pagkly/Zed/Investopedia4/What Causes Hyperinflation.md

 ### Key Takeaways

 -   Hyperinflation is a term to describe rapid, excessive, and out-of-control price increases in an economy, typically at rates exceeding 50% each month over time.
--   Hyperinflation can occur in times of war and economic turmoil in the underlying production economy, in conjunction with a central bank printing an excessive amount of money.
+-   Hyperinflation can occur in times of war and economic turmoil in the [[Underlying|underlying]] production economy, in conjunction with a central bank printing an excessive amount of money.
 -   Hyperinflation can cause a surge in prices for basic goods—such as food and fuel—as they become scarce.
 -   While hyperinflations are typically rare, once they begin they can spiral out of control.